distributed-lab/aws-nitro-enclaves-av/README.md

 ## Testing
 To run the tests, you need to repeat all the steps described in the [How to run](#how-to-run) section, except for actually launching the enclave.

-You need to install golang on the EC2 instance and copy the attestation documents from `tests/attestations` to `$SERVICE_DIR/attestations`
+You need to install golang on the EC2 instance.

 Start service in enclave debug mode:
 ```bash